o-william-white/galaxy_tutorials/dada2_tutorial.md

  * 'Reference dataset': silva_nr99_v138.1_train_set.fa.gz

-We know have the two main outputs from the DADA2 pipeline.
-The removeBimeraDenovo output is a table with ASV counts (rows) across samples (columns) The assignTaxonomy and add species output is a table with ASV taxonomy at different taxonomic ranks
+We know have the two main outputs from the DADA2 pipeline. removeBimeraDenovo output - a table with ASV counts (rows) across samples (columns) assignTaxonomy and add species output - a table with ASV taxonomy at different taxonomic ranks

+## Remove the mock community

+One of the samples included in this sample dataset was a “mock community”.
+For simplicity we will remove this sample.

+Select 'Advanced cut' from the tool panel and set the following paramters:
+* 'File to cut': removeBimeraDenovo output
+* 'Operation': Discard
+* 'List of fields': column 21

+Rename the advanced cut output to something more meaningful e.g 'removeBimeraDenovo no mock'

+## Hand-over to phyloseq

+The phyloseq R package is a powerful framework for further analysis of microbiome data.
+We now demonstrate how to straightforwardly import the tables produced by the DADA2 pipeline into phyloseq.
+We’ll also add the small amount of metadata we have – the samples are named by the gender (G), mouse subject number (X) and the day post-weaning (Y) it was sampled (eg. GXDY).